Authentication Bypass & Privilege Escalation Lead to Stolen Financial Data

 That just means they can give themselves the ability to cause a lot of destruction within your systems.

-Trustwave also did a password-cracking analysis, finding they could crack 51 percent of Windows Active Directory hashed passwords within 24 hours, suggesting that your passwords aren’t as secure as you had hoped.
+Trustwave also did a password-cracking analysis, finding they could crack 51 percent of Windows Microsoft Entra ID hashed passwords within 24 hours, suggesting that your passwords aren’t as secure as you had hoped.

 The report ends with the recommendation to use two-factor authentication whenever possible.